 39. Litigation guardian: section 40(2) of Act

-(1) A person may be appointed a litigation guardian for an adult person under the Act section 40(2) if the person —
+(1) A person is qualified for appointment as a litigation guardian to conduct proceedings or proposed proceedings for a party or potential party if the person —

 (a) is an adult; and

-(b) has no interest in the proceedings that is adverse to the interest of the person needing the litigation guardian; and
+(b) has no interest in the proceedings or proposed proceedings that is adverse to the interest of the party or potential party; and

-(c) can fairly and competently conduct the proceedings for the person needing the litigation guardian; and
+(c) can fairly and competently conduct the proceedings or proposed proceedings for the party or potential party; and

 (d) has consented to act as the litigation guardian.

+(2) On application by any person or of its own motion the Tribunal may —

-(2) A person may apply for the appointment, replacement or removal of a person as a litigation guardian of a party or potential party.
+(a) under section 40(2) of the Act, appoint a qualified person as a litigation guardian for a party or potential party; or

+(b) remove a litigation guardian previously appointed; or

+(c) if satisfied that in the circumstances of the case it is proper to do so, permit a party or potential party to participate in the proceedings without a litigation guardian.

 (3) A person appointed as a litigation guardian of a party or potential party must give written notice of the appointment to an applicant or a notifiable person.